grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Getting started/04 Create/02 Output Extensions.md

 ---
 title: 'Output Extensions'
+excerpt: 'Follow these steps to build an output extension for k6.'
 ---

 Create a custom output extension if you wish to store or alter metrics captured during an active k6 test.
 Out of the box, k6 already provides multiple destinations and metric types, but we cannot directly support all possibilities.

 Some potential reasons for a custom extension could include:
 * Support a time-series database not already supported